 Carl Baermann was an important character in the history of the clarinet as he developed the Baermann-Ottensteiner key system, which became the most common key system during his time.

-As well as performing and working on the clarinet he was also an accomplished writer and composed a number of pieces himself.
+As well as performing and working on the clarinet, he was also an accomplished writer and composed several pieces himself.

-The first non-European clarinetist in our list is Harold Wright who was an American clarinetist from Pennsylvania.
+The first non-European clarinetist on our list is Harold Wright, who was an American clarinetist from Pennsylvania.